 Set the throttle stick down and the trim up.
 "Idle" - Confirm that the LED in the ecu is blinking in a sequence of 2 blinks and the screen shows "Ready" - !Ready to start!.
+In the case that the exhaust temperature is over 100°, the ecu will power the starter to cool down the engine.
+Wait until the cooling sequence finish.

-Move the stick to full throttle and then back to idle again.
+Move the stick to full throttle and immediately back to idle again.
 The Ecu will begin the startup sequence as described below:

 First the internal glow plug will be energized.
-After 3 seconds, the starter will be powered up to have the rotor turning at slow speed (2000- 3000 RPM).
+After 3 seconds, the starter will be powered up to have the rotor turning at slow speed (3000-5000 RPM).

-Once the rotor is at speed, the pump and solenoid valves will be energized in pulsating mode.
+Once the rotor is at correct speed, the pump and solenoid valves will be energized.
 Few seconds later the kerosene will ignite and the exhaust temperature will begin to increase.
 The rpm and pump power will increase automatically.
 During this phase the data terminal will display "IGNITION".

-When the ignition is detected, the data terminal reading will change to "Preheat", during this phase the fuel will be routed to main injectors and the speed of the rotor will be progressively increased to 12,000 RPM.
+When the ignition is detected, the data terminal reading will change to "SwitchOver", during this phase the fuel will be routed to main injectors and the speed of the rotor will be progressively increased to about 10,000 -15.000 RPM, depending on engine model.

 Once this phase is finished, the reading will be "FUEL RAMP".
-In this phase the engine receives fuel only trough its normal fuel input and internal glow plug will be disconnected.
+In this phase the ignition system is switched off.
 The fuel flow and starter power will be increased automatically to increase the RPM up to idle RPM.

 Before arriving to idle the Ecu will automatically disconnect power to the starter.
-When the rotor speed reaches idle, the screen will change to "running" and the engine speed is stabilized.
+When the rotor speed reaches idle, the screen will change to "Run IDLE" and the engine speed is adjusted to the IDLE RPM.